 - Find other stimulating activities to help remedy boredom.
 Rummaging could be the outcome of feelings of restlessness, loneliness, or boredom.
 Experiment with different activities you are able to recommend and do together with the senior, for example, arts or crafts, puzzles, taking a walk, listening to music, etc.

 - Keep valuables out of reach.
 If you know your loved one has the predisposition to rummage, make certain that any important documents, jewelry, keys, credit cards, etc. are all stored securely away.
 It is also smart to tuck away the mail when it arrives, to be certain bills as well as other items aren’t getting tossed or misplaced.

 - Step up safety precautions.
 Now is a good time to assess how hazardous items are stored in the home, such as sharp knives, cleaning products, even some types of foods including raw meat that a loved one may unintentionally mistake for another food product and ingest.
-Keep all items that could cause the individual injury in safe places, ideally locked away.
+Rummaging behaviors and dementia can result in unintended injuries, so keep all items that could cause the individual harm in safe places, ideally locked away.

 Home Sweet Home In-Home Care can assist with the professional in-home care services that provide companionship and engagement in creative, satisfying, and fulfilling activities for individuals with Alzheimer’s that lead to fewer challenging behaviors.
-Email or give us a call at (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, or (269) 963-9888 in Battle Creek for more dementia caregiving tips or to set up an in-home assessment for more information on our elder care in Kalamazoo and other Michigan communities.
+Email or give us a call at (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, or (269) 963-9888 in Battle Creek for more dementia caregiving tips or to set up an in-home assessment to get more information on our dementia care in Battle Creek, MI and other Michigan communities.
 For a full list of the communities we serve, please visit our Locations page.